Shahnoor-Rashid/Console-Finances/README.md

 # Console-Finances
 Description
 This is a website of a company's financial details.
+Calculation of total months of income, total amount, average changes, greatest increase in profits and greatest decrease in losses.
 Table of Contents
 Please see below.